RosettaCommons/documentation/scripting_documentation/RosettaScripts/EnsembleMetrics/EnsembleMetrics.md

 ### 2.2 Example of internal generation mode

-This example is similar to the example above, only this time, we load one or more cyclic peptides (provided with the `-in:file:s` or `-in:file:l` commandline options), generate a conformational ensemble for each peptide _in memory_, without writing all structures to disk, and perform ensemble analysis on that ensemble, filtering on the results with the [[EnsembleMetric]].
+This example is similar to the example above, only this time, we load one or more cyclic peptides (provided with the `-in:file:s` or `-in:file:l` commandline options), generate a conformational ensemble for each peptide _in memory_, without writing all structures to disk, and perform ensemble analysis on that ensemble, filtering on the results with the [[EnsembleFilter]].

 ```xml
 <ROSETTASCRIPTS>